Culture, Arts & Media

 The National Gallery's essay emphasizes that they often bypassed galleries and bought directly from artists.
 They cultivated friendships, studio relationships, and long conversations.
 Artists responded in kind.
 The portraits of the couple by artists in the collection testify to the affection they inspired.

 That detail matters because it helps explain why the collection feels different from one assembled for prestige.
-The Vogels were not merely buying winners after the market had announced them.
+The Vogels were buying before the market had announced the winners.
 They were participating in a world of emerging art through patience, curiosity, and repeated contact.

 Collecting, in their hands, looked less like acquisition than like long attention.